ap467/mesonet-api-v2-docs/timeseries.md

 The Time Series service will return its results in a single organized and self describing JSON object.
 At a minimum, every request will return a JSON object with a `SUMMARY` field.

-An example request response in JSON would be:
+An example JSON response would be:

 ```json
 {